-- Sublicense, rent or lease the software programs. - Use this program with a potentiostat not specifically authorized by Gamry Instruments, Inc. - Modify the program and/or potentiostats to defeat the authorization code security scheme. - Reverse engineer, decompile, or disassemble any program module or programmable logic device. - Copy, use, modify, or transfer the software programs or Operator's Manuals or any copy, in whole or in part, except as expressly provided in this Agreement.
+- Sublicense, rent or lease the software programs. - Use this program with a potentiostat not specifically authorized by Gamry Instruments, Inc. - Copy, use, modify, or transfer the software programs, Operator's Manuals, or any copy, in whole or in part, except as expressly provided in this Agreement.